jhnsntmthy/kaldi-hugo-cms-template/site/content/products.md

     - image: /img/illustrations/coffee.svg
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+We’re proud to off   vnbvner a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/illustrations/coffee-gear.svg